Central Student Judiciary

 The Central Student Judiciary (CSJ) is the judicial branch of the Central Student Government.
 CSJ is the highest adjudicating student body at the University of Michigan, often hearing cases involving election disputes, CSG constitutional issues, and reviews of decisions made by student groups on campus.
 Although CSJ requires potential parties to make a good faith effort to handle conflicts within their own organization, the Court is available for both arbitration and to hear challenges to a student group’s decisions.
-CSJ is composed of nine justices, only five of which can be from any one college of the University, ensuring a diversity of views and opinions on the court.
+CSJ is composed of nine justices, only four of which can be from any one college of the University, ensuring a diversity of views and opinions on the court.

 Any student who feels she has been wronged may bring her case to CSJ.
 Disputes between students or student organizations should be brought to CSJ when the parties cannot reach an agreeable outcome, when all other channels have been exhausted, or it is not clear who the moderator should be.
 CSJ hears cases the entire school year and is accessible to answer questions about whether or not we can hear your case.
 Review the Constitution and the Compiled Code to see if your claim is legally sound.
 If you still have questions, e-mail the Court for insight into your situation.
 If you are ready to state a claim, please see the CSJ Manual of Procedure and bring the appropriate forms to the CSG Office, located in room 3909 of the Michigan Union.

 This page is intended to provide a jurisprudential resource for CSJ justices and the Michigan student body.
 Please feel free to browse and search our database.
 For your convenience, both a page list (rough table of contents) and tag cloud (pre-tagged search terms arranged by order of prevalence) have been provided.
 The Court looks forward to working to ensure all students on campus have meaningful access to justice.

 For questions, contact the Chief Justice at firstname.lastname@example.org.